yuvalif/ceph/doc/rados/operations/health-checks.rst

 POOL_APP_NOT_ENABLED
 ____________________

-A pool exists that contains one or more objects but has not been tagged for use by a particular application.
+A pool exists but the pool has not been tagged for use by a particular application.

 Resolve this warning by labeling the pool for use by an application.
 For example, if the pool is used by RBD,: